weilandia/coding-for-managers/class-review-1/lecture-notes.md

 ## HTML
 Explain again what is HTML

-Find a harder exercise than in the previous sessions
+Let's build a personal landing page!
+Write the html of your landing page.

 ## CSS
 Explain what is CSS again and emphasize on what the instructor thinks they had more difficulties (Selectors)